 Benefits of Hyaluronic Acid Supplements

+Hyaluronic acid supplements are being touted for use in numerous concerns and yet their benefits has always been questioned but what exactly is hyaluronic acid and what are the benefits of taking hyaluronic acid supplements?
 Hyaluronic acid is often described as providing multiple benefits for skin, joints, eyes and other structures in the body.
 Hyaluronic acid, also known as hyaluronan or hyaluronate, is now widely available in capsules, serums, moisturisers and even injectables but what are the benefits of hyaluronic acid?
 There are an ever increasing amount of hyaluronic acid supplements and this magical ingredient appears to be on every supplement manufacturers list and on every skin care list of must have ingredients?
 So is hyaluronic acid beneficial or not?

 What is Hyaluronic Acid?

 Hyaluronic acid (HA) is a gel-like water holding molecule that is the space filler and cushioning agent in all mammals.
 HA cushions joints, nerves, hydrates skin and hair, and fills the eye.
 Although originally discovered in 1934 by Karl Meyer, HA gained momentum only after a visit by a reporter to a Japanese village of Yuzuri Hara to find out why both men and women in their 80’s and 90’s had smooth wrinkle free skin, flexible joints, full heads of hair and activity levels that defied their age.
 This was eventually found to be related to oestrogen-like molecules in their diet from soya and tofu, which sent signals to the cells to make more hyaluronic acid.